aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/capability.md

 ## Function `root_addr`

 Returns the root address associated with the given capability token.
-Only the owner of the feature can do this.
+Only the owner<br/> of the feature can do this.

 <pre><code>public fun root_addr&lt;Feature&gt;(cap: capability::Cap&lt;Feature&gt;, _feature_witness: &amp;Feature): address<br/></code></pre>